orlof/xcb3-ext/readme.md

 - Joystick Library ([lib_joy.bas](libs/lib_joy.bas))
   - Simple interface for reading the joystick inputs.

-## Future Additions
-Hopefully new libraries derived from the routines employed in my game development endeavors.

 ## Repository Organization
 - libs/ directory hosts all the library files ("lib_*.bas")
 - examples/ subdirectory provides illustrative code for each library

 ## Documentation
 Find detailed documentation for each library in the [Wiki](https://github.com/orlof/xcb3-gfx/wiki).
-Explore and unleash the potential of these libraries in your projects.

 ## Contribution
-We welcome contributions to the XCB3-GFX library.
-Please read the contribution guidelines before submitting a pull request.
+I welcome contributions to the XCB3-EXT libraries.
+Feel free to reach out!

 ## License
 This project is licensed under the BSD 2-Clause License License.
 See `LICENSE` for details.